Ö1 International

-Radio Austria 1 International (Ö1 International) is the official international broadcasting station of Austria.
+Radio Austria 1 International (Ö1 International) was the official international broadcasting station of Austria.

 Austrian Radio 1 (Ö1) is its most successful cultural radio network.
 It replaced Radio Österreich International which was discontinued for financial reasons at the end of 2003.

 The station's transmitters were in Moosbrunn, on the outskirts of Vienna.

 Programming

 The entire programme offering, with just a few changes, is broadcast worldwide as Ö1 International.
 This mix of information, culture, music, literature, education, science and religion reaches Austrians living abroad as well as a global audience with an interest in Austria.

 Report from Austria

 Report from Austria, a 15-minute news and current affairs programme on the air Monday to Friday, keeps the listener up to date on what is happening in Austria with news bulletins, as well as interviews and features from the world of domestic and international politics, business, culture and sports.